 Office of Vocational Rehabilitation Services — The office within the Oregon Department of Human Services that helps disabled people find employment.

 offset — A reduction of compensation to a worker to recover an overpayment or because the worker is receiving federal Social Security disability benefits.
 (ORS 656.209, 656.268)

-Ombudsman for Injured Workers — The Department of Consumer and Business Services office that serves as an independent advocate for injured workers in the workers’ compensation system.
+Ombuds Office for Oregon Workers (formerly known as the Ombudsman for Injured Workers) — The Department of Consumer and Business Services office that serves as an independent advocate for injured workers in the workers’ compensation system.

 omitted medical condition claim — A worker's written request that the insurer accept a medical condition the worker believes was incorrectly omitted from the Notice of Acceptance.